The West Pier - Background: Restoring the West Pier

 The large pavilion, later converted into a theatre, was opened in 1883 and the famous concert hall added in 1916.

 In its Twenties heyday it attracted over two million visitors a year to its ornate ballroom and echoed with the laughter and cheers of capacity theatre audiences.
-Its concert hall was even home to a full-time orchestra.
+Its concert hall was even home to

 Grade I listed because of its historical and architectural importance, for many the West Pier has a unique charm and today stands as a magnificent monument to a bygone age.